eventhorizon5/skyscraper/readme.txt

 ------------------------------------
 Keys currently used in the simulator:

+On a Mac, the Control key is the Command key (to the right of the Option key), and Alt is the Option key

 W or Up Arrow - move forwards
 S or Down Arrow - move backwards
 A or Left Arrow - move left